irodamrj/EJS/README.md

 Okay so far so good, we now have another page for our form, now it's time to build it.
 - The form should have 3 fields for the new meme: name, price, and image URL.
 - After the user submits the form a POST request should be sent to the endpoint `/memes` with the form data.
-- Focus on the functionality of the form, and don't worry about styling this page for now.
+- Focus on the functionality of the frmo, and don't worry about styling this page for now.

 #### Part 4: POST `/memes`
 Now it's time to handle the POST request we will receive from the form.